-Sound Quality - We’ll get into decibel ratings later, but all in all, you just want a headset that’s loud enough to hear, and provides enough quality that you’re not wondering what your mates are saying on the other end.
-Keep in mind, audio quality from your game, and audio quality from your bud’s headset, are two different things.
+Sound quality - We’ll get into decibel ratings later, but all in all, you just want a headset that’s loud enough to hear and provides enough quality that you’re not wondering what your mates are saying on the other end.
+Keep in mind, that audio quality from your game, and audio quality from your bud’s headset, are two different things.
 It also depends on their microphone.

 Comfort - For full immersion, gaming headsets have faux leather to enclose your ears, and lock your mind in the only moment that matters: you, being in the game.
 It’s also not exactly ideal to have an uncomfortable headset for a three-hour session.